- 1 Byzantine Fault Tolerance, or pBFT, is a property of a computer system that allows it to reach consensus despite the failure of some components.

 How does pBFT relate to Blockchain?

 Blockchain technology allows cryptocurrencies to function by validating, processing, and recording their transactions.
 For a transaction to be considered valid by the network, a group of nodes must agree on its validity.
-Each Blockchain uses a consensus algorithm, the rules that nodes must follow to be part of the network and reach a consensus on which transactions are considered valid.
+Each Blockchain uses a consensus algorithm, the rules that nodes must follow to be part of the network and reach a consensus on which transactions are valid.

 Bitcoin was the first to solve the problem with Proof of Work (PoW).
 An algorithm requires miners to solve a cryptographic problem using specialized computing equipment.
-The first one to solve it correctly will win the right to add a new block with transactions and thus get rewards (how does Bitcoin mining work?).
+The first to solve it correctly will win the right to add a new block with transactions and thus get rewards (how does Bitcoin mining work?).
 Otherwise, the node will have wasted its time and resources.

 Another popular option in the crypto world is Proof of Stake (PoS), which involves validators staking their cryptocurrencies, meaning that they block these in their wallet to have the right to verify transactions.